kvc0/goodmetrics_rs/README.md

 #### `metrics.sum("name", value)`

+Adds up all the sum calls for "name" within each reporting period.

-* Useful for tracking a simple counter such as bytes stored on disk, or number of tokens consumed.
+* Useful for tracking a counter such as bytes stored on disk, or number of tokens consumed.
-* Generates a `Gauge`
+* Aggregates locally into a `Sum`.

 #### `metrics.time("name")`